Understanding The Victorian Cladding Rectification Levy

 Our team of Building Surveyors and BCA Consultants have been assisting clients, government and industry authorities in identifying and managing the risks associated with non-compliant cladding and building products over the past few years.

-Heading into 2020, the Victorian State Government has detailed funding guidelines for the rectification of cladding on buildings deemed to require remediation works.
+Heading into 2020, the Victorian State Government has detailed funding guidelines for rectifying cladding on buildings deemed to require remediation works.

-The website, under Cladding Safety Victoria, specifies conditions surrounding who is able to apply for funding through the program, including:
+The website, under Cladding Safety Victoria, specifies conditions surrounding who can apply for funding through the program, including:

 - conditions to be met per the funding agreement between Cladding Safety Victoria and the applicant

 - the scope of works to be funded